gavinblanusa/gavinblanusa/README.md

 The file includes columns for valuation, number of employees, and revenue.
-A second script, `scripts/rank_private_companies.py`, reads that data and computes a weighted score to identify the top 100 companies according to these metrics.
+A second script, `scripts/rank_private_companies.py`, reads that data and computes a weighted score using z-score normalization to identify the top 100 companies according to these metrics.

 ### Disclaimer